clojurebridge-boston/track2-ciphers/docs/track2-caesar.md

 - `(caesar-decrypt "gtxyts" 5)`
 - `(caesar-decrypt "mvytebolbsnqo" 10)`

-**Exercise** Decrypt your own examples and post them on slack (with the key), then try other participants' examples posted there.
+**Exercise** Encrypt your own examples and post them on slack (with the key), then try to decrypt other participants' examples posted there.
+Before you post your own, make sure they decrypt correctly.

 ## Working with strings that have other symbols